spang-lab/LearnMHN/doc/user_guide.rst

 .. code-block:: python

-    # In this example we create a callback function that prints
+    # In this example, we create a callback function that prints
     # the current theta matrix after each training step.
-    # Make sure that your callback function takes the theta matrix as parameter
+    # Ensure that your callback function accepts the theta matrix as a parameter;
-    # else you will get an error.
+    # otherwise, it will raise an error.
     def our_callback_function(theta: np.ndarray):
         print(theta)

     opt.set_callback_func(our_callback_function)

 During training, a regularization penalty is applied to prevent overfitting.
-The optimizer classes currently support two types: the L1-penalty (used by default) and a custom symmetrical penalty that is further discussed in `Schill et al. (2024) <https://link.springer.com/chapter/10.1007/978-1-0716-3989-4_14>`_. |br|
+The :code:`Optimizer` class currently supports three types: the L1-penalty (used by default), the L2-penalty, and a custom symmetrical penalty that is further discussed in `Schill et al. (2024) <https://link.springer.com/chapter/10.1007/978-1-0716-3989-4_14>`_. |br|
 The following code snippet shows how to set a penalty: